dirkraft/jersey-bootstrap/README.md

  - **jQuery v1.8.3** - If you don't know what this is...
 I don't even know what they would do to you.
 [Them.](http://cl.jroo.me/z3/U/C/k/e/a.baa-Them-Kittens.jpg)
  - **HTML5 Boilerplate v4.1.0** - All I did was dump the files in, but there you go.
    [HTML5 boilerplate](http://html5boilerplate.com/)

+Refer to the [[File Matrix section]](#file-matrix) in particular to determine what to do about static files included from these sources.